Actindo-AG/Documentation/DataHub/Integration/04_ManageChannels.md

 2. Disable the *Active* toggle.

 3. Click the [SAVE] button in the upper right corner.
-  The channel is deactivated.
+  The channel has been deactivated.
 The *Edit channel* view is closed.